 In this example, shapes are used to present a question and two possible answers.
 You can use the Convert to Freeform option to turn your slide into a “pick one” quiz slide.

 Pro tip: When you convert a slide to freeform, edit the button states to match the button behaviors for your course.

 One final key piece of your scenario is to provide feedback to your learners.
 Just as your scenario-based multiple choice question asks learners to make real-life decisions, the feedback should illustrate the actual consequences of their actions.
 When you use the Convert to Freeform option in Storyline 360, Correct and Incorrect feedback layers are created automatically.
 You can then customize your characters’ responses, facial features, and other feedback information depending on their answer.

-And voila!
-Those are the three easy steps you can follow to create your own simple scenarios using Storyline 360.
+Simply follow these three easy steps to create your own scenarios using Storyline 360.
 Remember, you just need characters to play out your scenario, a background to set the context, and a freeform slide to make an interactive pick-one question.
 If you have any tips for creating great scenarios, please leave a comment below.
 We love to hear your ideas and advice!